 - When a donor donates for intended recipient(s) who will not likely need a transplant within the next year, Family Voucher(s) will be provided for up to five intended recipient(s).

-Both types of ADP vouchers allow donors to donate their kidney before an intended recipient receives, or even needs, a kidney transplant.
+Both types of vouchers allow donors to donate their kidney before an intended recipient receives, or even needs, a kidney transplant.

 - There is no guarantee that the intended recipient(s) can be matched or transplanted.

 - The voucher donor and intended recipient(s) must complete and return the consent forms to apply for voucher participation.

 - We encourage you to read the published Standard Voucher case reports.